 Greenberg: Why I'm OK With Google Investors Having No Voice

 SAN DIEGO (TheStreet) -- I have a confession: I'm all for shareholder rights, and generally side with the corporate governance crowd on almost everything.

 Class A and B shares are a growing trend, especially in Silicon Valley.
 Insiders tend to have the voting shares; everybody else (you and me) don't.
 Consider this from Zulily's (ZU - Get Report) recent IPO filing (emphasis by me):

 "Zulily has two classes of authorized common stock, Class A common stock and Class B common stock.
 The rights of the holders of Class A common stock and Class B common stock are identical, except with respect to voting and conversion rights.
 Each share of Class A common stock is entitled to one vote per share.
 Each share of Class B common stock is entitled to ten votes per share and is convertible into one share of Class A common stock.
 Outstanding shares of Class B common stock will represent approximately 99% of the voting power of our outstanding capital stock immediately following the completion of this offering."

 By going so far as to create Class C shares, Google's not-so-subtle main goal is to ensure that founders Sergey Brin and Larry Page retain majority control.
-TheStreet's Antoine Gara lays it out well
+TheStreet's Antoine Gara lays it out well here.

 The downside of the A-B structure, of course, is that it can protect complacent management.
 I abhor management being run for the sake of protecting management.
 Shame on them!
 That's why, in general, I'm a fan of activists.

 But I equally abhor the rise of overzealous activists who swoop in, seeking some kind of short-term financial engineering to get a short-term pop in the stock, because they see an easy mark.
 (See Why ADT Is Appalling).

 Ironically, they may actually be forcing more companies to go the A-B route.
 After all, who wants somebody to come in, right in the middle of a strategy, and force you to use your cash on something else?

 -- Written by Herb Greenberg in San Diego